RetroReversing/retroReversing/pages/About.md

 This is a site for:
 * Development kits (both software and hardware)
-* Source Code analysis and walkthoughs
+* Source Code analysis and walkthroughs
 * How specific game mechanics were implemented
 * How to extract and replace game assets (modding)
 * How to change game behaviour